ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 If we run our automated tests, everything should be green!

 ## The end of this article
-Congratulation, you reached the end of this article series!
+Congratulation, you reached this end of the article series!

+Moreover, **this end** was not a typo.
-I have a lot of ideas to build on top of our little ninja API so that I may write articles based on this code in the future.
+I have many ideas to build on top of the Ninja API: I might write articles based on this code in the future.

 ### What have we covered in this article?
 In this article: